AgBase/InterProScan/README.rst

     -x 109069 \
     -D database \
     -l

 **Command Explained**
 """"""""""""""""""""""""

-**singularity run:** tells Singularity to run
+**apptainer run:** tells Apptainer to run

 **-B /your/local/data/directory:/data:** mounts my working directory on the host machine into the /data directory in the container the syntax for this is <aboslute path on host machine>:<aboslute path in container>

-**-B /where/you/downloaded/interproscan/data/interproscan-5.63-95.0/data:/opt/interproscan/data:** mounts he InterProScan data directory that was downloaded from the FTP site into the InterProScan data directory in the container
+**-B /where/you/downloaded/interproscan/data/interproscan-5.75-106.0/data:/opt/interproscan/data:** mounts he InterProScan data directory that was downloaded from the FTP site into the InterProScan data directory in the container

-**interproscan_5.63-95.sif:** name of the image to use
+**interproscan_5.75-106.sif:** name of the image to use

 .. tip::